Church Safety Training: Room Entry & Emergency Care

 Derrick Crews

-Derrick Crews, a 28-year law enforcement veteran, currently serves as his agency's supervisor for the Criminal Investigative Division.
-Throughout his career, Derrick has served in a wide variety of roles including EOD, Patrol Supervisor, Use of Force Coordinator, and SWAT as the Assistant Team Commander.
+Derrick Crews, a 30-year law enforcement veteran has served in a variety of roles including Criminal Investigative Division supervisor, EOD, Patrol Supervisor, Use of Force Coordinator, and SWAT as the Assistant Team Commander.

-In 2018, Derrick received his Force Science Analyst Certification for human performance factors.
-He has significant experience in tactical operations receiving his POST academy tactical officer certification.
-Derrick’s current and former instructor credentials include Defensive Tactics, CEW, Use of Force, Physical Fitness, GST 1, and Verbal De-Escalation.
+He completed the Advanced Force Science Analyst Certification for human performance and has significant experience in tactical operations receiving his POST academy tactical officer certification.
+Derrick’s current and former law enforcement instructor credentials include Defensive Tactics, Taser, Use of Force, Physical Fitness, GST 2, and Verbal De-Escalation.

 IMPORTANT INFORMATION